paul-h/MythCenterXMAS-wide/README.md

   - Replace one of the background images
 * 01/12/20 - 1.10
   - update the web browser and news feed edit metadata screens
+* 05/12/20 - 1.11
+  - add season, episode, year, category and first aired to the watch recordings screen
+  - add 6 new backround images